SAP-samples/btp-hyperscaler-extension/README.md

 ## Login to SAP Service Manager to Verify Cross consumable services from SAP Business Technology Platform (SAP BTP)

-1. Assign Subaccount Service Administrator Role Collection to your user/
+1. Assign Subaccount Service Administrator Role Collection to your user

-   Assign the Subaccount Service Administrator Collection, see the step 2 of the Setup section of [The procedure shows how to assign new service administrator role collections to a user of your choice](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/0735965d10b342a393b5a83924dba9b4.html).*
+   Assign the Subaccount Service Administrator Collection, see the step 2 of the Setup section of [The procedure shows how to assign new service administrator role collections to a user of your choice](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/0735965d10b342a393b5a83924dba9b4.html)

 2. Execute the following command from your Service Manager Control (SMCTL) command-line interface: